 Chaetiger 1 with short notochaetae.
 Hooded hooks start on chaetiger 7; up to 7 or 8 per ramus.
 Neuropodial lobe with hooded hooks up to chaetigers 10 or 11.
 Modified spines of chaetiger 5 with two heavy curved spines and three blunt, bristle-toppedspines.
 Branchiae on chaetigers 2 – 4 and posteriorly from chaetiger 6, absent from last chaetigers 2-10 chaetigers, filiform, separate from notopodial lobes.

 South Africa: Saldanha Bay to Haga Haga, cultured abalone, most abundant in effluent outflow outside abalone farms, occurs more widely in intertidal in Walker Bay area.

 Southern California (Type locality) to Canada (British Columbia).

 Australia, Hawai’i, New Zealand, Argentina, Spain, United Kingdom, Japan, Belgium.

 Primarily a sediment dweller.
-Secondary borer on cultured abalone in South Africa, may form tubes on shells of oysters Ostrea edulis and Crassostrea gigas, the barnacle Balbnus cariosus and abalone Haliotis roei.
+Secondary borer on cultured abalone in South Africa, may form tubes on shells of oysters Ostrea edulis and Crassostrea gigas, the barnacle Semibalinus cariosus and abalone Haliotis midae.